wrode/Blog/_posts/2016-08-19-Smart contracts.md

 Earlier, if you wanted to create a new application, you would need to create a whole new blockchain (with all the infrastructure).
 Now that is no longer the case.

+- Explain the different types of blockchain.
+Blockchain 2.0 vs single application blockchains.
+    + tokens on blockchain 2.0 - explain what santander has recently announced.

 <!--Taking people to court to uphold agreement is a very slow, expensive and inefficient - especially for smaller sums.-->